 topics: Chemical, physical and geological processes that shape the marine environment; engineering of ocean technology

-fun fact: UW Oceanography professor, Charles Eriksen and his team of ocean engineers have designed an autonomous underwater explorer (think underwater spaceship) called Deepglider that is investigated deep ocean waters to unlock secrets of climate change.
+fun fact: UW Oceanography professor, Charles Eriksen and his team of ocean engineers have designed an autonomous underwater explorer (think underwater spaceship) called Deepglider that is investigating deep ocean waters to unlock secrets of climate change.

 Marine Biology minors need not limit themselves to majors in Aquatic & Fishery Sciences, Oceanography, or Biology.
 A marine biology minor can complement a variety of majors at the UW campus.
 Students in the minor come from across the campus: from closely related majors in marine and environmental sciences, to majors in the arts, social sciences and engineering.
 Your minor might represent a personal interest in the field, or it might relate to your major in surprising ways.